Looking for a way to add Google Analytics to WordPress without a plugin?

 Get Started with MonsterInsights Today!

-If you’re still wondering whether it’s a good idea to install Google Analytics without a plugin, you should check out our post on is MonsterInsights worth it.
+If you’re still wondering whether it’s a good idea to install Google Analytics without a plugin, you should check out our post on whether MonsterInsights is worth it.

-After installing Google Analytics, you might also want to stop Google Analytics from tracking logged-in WordPress users.
+After installing Google Analytics, you might also want to learn How to Track Link Clicks in Google Analytics and WordPress.
 And if you want, you can also check out our amazing guide on How to See the Google Analytics Keywords for Your Website.

 How to add Google Analytics code to multiple posts.